Slingshot

 User automations

-Custom tasks or series of tasks may be scheduled to run on specific folders, including file copies, moves, renames, transcodes, and more.
+Custom tasks may be scheduled to run on specific folders, including file copies, moves, renames, transcodes, and more.
 On-demand user-specific and recurring global tasks can be defined to automate a workflow based on watch folders.
-Click the plus sign to create a custom folder-level automation.

 Automation name - Give your automation a descriptive name.